Metabo HPT 18V Brushless Reciprocating Saw Review CR18DBL

 LVH – Low Vibration Handle – is added to the new model.
 It gives the handle vertical and horizontal movement to absorb vibration during use.

-The mode selector is an interesting addition for the Hitachi 18V brushless reciprocating saw.
+The mode selector is an interesting addition for the Metabo HPT 18V brushless reciprocating saw.
 It gives you 3 speeds to work with in addition to feathering with the variable speed trigger.
-However, it’s the auto mode that it most intriguing.
+However, it’s the auto mode that is most intriguing.
 This essentially runs the saw in mode 1 (low) and increases to mode 3 (high) as it feels the load increase.

 - Low: 0 – 1600 SPM